syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 You have to use the Value property to set the value for the DoubleTextBox.

-> Note: Do not use the Text property to set the value for the DoubleTextBox.
+N> Do not use the Text property to set the value for the DoubleTextBox.
 Use only the Value property.

 {% highlight xml %} <syncfusion:DoubleTextBox x:Name="doubleTextBox" Height="25" Width="100" Value="100"/> {% endhighlight %}